fox-archives/cactus/README.md

 # cactus

+Hotkey launcher

 ## Description

 Meant to be used as as a secondary application launcher.
 As an alternative a separate launch mode you can create with i3, etc.

+NOTE

+Doesn't work as it's intended purpuse, fails when not ran within a tty

 Ex. sxhkdrc